 Statistics Relating to Homeless Children

-- One in every 45 American children goes to sleep without a home of their own each year.
+- One in every 45 American children goes to sleep without a home of his or her own each year.

 - Approximately 1.6 million children are homeless annually in the United States.

-- The recession has led to a 50% increase in students identified as homeless in schools districts throughout the country.
+- The recession has led to a 50% increase in students identified as homeless in school districts throughout the country.